-The U.S. Patent and Trademark Office issued new guidance providing crucial clarity on AI and intellectual property.
+The U.S. Patent and Trademark Office issued new guidance on November 26, 2025, providing crucial clarity on AI and intellectual property.
 The key ruling: inventions developed with AI assistance are eligible for patent protection, but only if a human qualifies as the inventor.

 The Core Principle